 9.7 General provisions for disciplinary actions

 Disciplinary actions must be documented in writing.
 A copy of the disciplinary action must be given to the employee involved.
 A copy of the disciplinary action must also be sent to the director of human resources.
-With the exception of the first warnings, a copy shall also be included as a permanent part of the employee's personnel file.
+A copy shall also be included as a permanent part of the employee's personnel file.

 Employees represented by the bargaining unit and covered under the memorandum of agreement between the university and The International Brotherhood of Electrical Workers (IBEW) and/or The International Brotherhood of Teamsters Local Union 245 have the right to request the presence of the union steward at a disciplinary meeting in which the employee is to be issued any written discipline.